EdmundBenedict/lordcephei.github.io/pages/contacts.md

     image_nologo: "banner_grey.jpg"
 ---

-If you have any questions or concerns, please post them in the "Issues" section on the programs bitbucket repository.
+If you have any questions or concerns, please post them in the "Issues" section on the program's bitbucket repository.

 It can be found [here](https://bitbucket.org/lmto/lm/issues?status=new&status=open) if you have an account.